Indonesian Archipelago consists of more than 16.000 islands among which, one of the most famous and the best known among foreigners, is Bali.

 As anything else – it´s a matter of personal taste and we are not all the same.

-We were absolutely hypnotized by the music, movements and the story behind it and we enjoyed every moment of the show in an ecstatic expectation of what comes next.
+We were enjoying so much the music, the movements and the story behind.
+I feel like we were all the time in a sort of ecstatic expectation of what comes next.